crownlessking/web-ui/README.md

 };
 ```

+`onClick` use it to set the callback to be executed when the link is clicked.

+`has` Custom property for inputing additional information when defining a links object.
+* `text` link text
+* `icon` link icon
+* `route` updates URL of the browser's global bar.

 *TODO: Something feels off.
-I'd recommend testing drawer icon as a refresher on how they work.*
+I'd recommend testing drawer icon as a refresher on how it work.*

 [[top](#web-ui)]